 IVA to Bankruptcy

 The thing that concerns people most about leaving an IVA and entering bankruptcy is the cost – how will I be able to afford it?
-It’s simple, the payments that you were making to the IVA will be used to fund the cost of the bankruptcy over a number of months.
+It’s simple, the payments that you were making over a number of months.
 You need to remember that it will take at least 5 – 6 months before you receive a letter of termination from the IVA Company and it will be possible to collect all of the costs during this time.

-What are the steps involved in deciding whether to move from an IVA to Bankruptcy?
+What are the steps involved in deciding whether to move from an IVA ?

 - Stop making the IVA payments with immediate effect.
 If you feel intimidated by the IVA Company, we will write to them on your behalf and advise that you are exiting from the IVA to enter into Bankruptcy.